TampereHacklab/mulysa_callerid/README.md

 If the number is found to be allowed will pulse pin 23 for a while.

+TODO:
+Better readme
+Pin toggling for relay depending on the numbers access status (how much delay?)
+Document hardware and everything else

 # Notes

 ## ring "event"